 We are looking for digital nomads to come to Nepal and help us with a range of different projects.
 According to your skills we can decide what would be the best project for you.
 With this special Digital Nomad Program, you can do your regular Digital Nomad work AND make a difference to the local community.

 The Digital Nomads program entails:

 - A volunteering project in your field of business for a couple of hours a day: tourism, marketing, social media, website building or teaching English.
-You can also do something completely different like designing a new disabled children center, building or setting up cooking workshops at a women center.
+You can also do something completely different like designing a new disabled children center, construction work, gardening or setting up cooking workshops at a women center.
 Just discuss your skills with us and we can find you something with which you can help Nepal move forward.

 - An office space for you to work in and also do your regular Digital Nomad job